Welcome to the Brierley Village Web site

 Exhibitions 1998 - 2001

-Since the first exhibition, which was held at the Three Horse Shoes in 1998, over 3,000 people some travelling from as far away as Cumbria, have visited the Baipip exhibitions.
-The collection itself as come a long way in the 8 years since that first exhibition of about 100 photographs.
+Since the first exhibition, which was held at the Three Horse Shoes in 1998, over 3,200 people some traveling from as far away as Cumbria, have visited the Baipip exhibitions.
+The collection itself as come a long way in the 10 years since that first exhibition of about 100 photographs.
 While it became interesting collecting old photographs, I decided it might also be a good idea to record present day events as they happen.
 This is why you will also find up to date photographs and stories both on this web site and in the Baipip archives.
-The web site came about after a number of exhibitions when visitors were asking for copies of photographs to sent to relatives who had emigrated or moved away from Brierley.
+The web site itself came about after a number of exhibitions when visitors were asking for copies of photographs to sent to relatives who had emigrated or moved away from Brierley.
+I thought the time was right to set up a web sight where ex pats of Brierley could request photographs on line.
+The web site was launched in 2000 and was very popular but due to work commitments and not finding the time to work on the site I had to close it down.
+Over the next couple of years or so I was inundated with emails from people all over the world asking if I would consider re launching the site which I did on 1 April 2005.
+Up to this update, the web site has received over a quarter of a million visits since that re launch.

 Although I prefer to capture history through my camera lens, the information on this web site and in the Baipip archives, has evolved from years of collating interesting facts about Brierley, whilst researching information about certain photographs I have acquired.